ClementTsang/bottom/README.md

 - `n` to sort by process name.
 Sorts in ascending order by default.
 Press again to reverse sorting order.

+- `gg` to jump to the first entry of the current table.

+- `G` (`Shift+g`) to jump to the last entry of the current table.

 ### Mouse actions

 [* Scrolling either scrolls through the list if the panel is a table (Temperature, Disks, Processes), or zooms in and out if it is a chart.]: <>

 - Scrolling currently only scrolls through the list if the panel is a table (Temperature, Disks, Processes).
-This will change in the future.

 ## Thanks, kudos, and all the like